Early Egyptian Architecture

 At Thebes, loose sediments form low hills between the rivers and the western cliffs.
 Here, as part of the tomb complexes of the local princes, huge courts could be excavated on a east-west axis: before the narrow west end of the court an open hall of stout pillars was carved out of the poor rock nearby; from the centre aisle of this hall a level passage was tunneled westward to a cult chamber; the shaft went from here to the sarcophagus chamber.
 The retinue of the Theban prince was buried in separate graves in the side walls of the court.

-For more about the design of ancient architecture, see: Art Encyclopedia.
+For more about the design of ancient architecture, see: Homepage.